Joey Canoy Explained

 Canoy vs. Jerusalem

-Canoy faced compatriot and future two-time world champion Melvin Jerusalem on July 8, 2017, at Cebu City, settling in a non-titled bout in the undercard of "Pinoy Pride 41".[14]
+Canoy faced compatriot and future two-time world champion Melvin Jerusalem on July 8, 2017, in Cebu City, in a non-title bout on the undercard of "Pinoy Pride 41".[14]
 Canoy won via unanimous decision.[15]

 Canoy vs. Khonco

-Canoy again fought for the IBO crown, now in the mini flyweight division against reigning and defending IBO champ Simphiwe Khonco on his fourth title defense.[16]
-The fight abruptly ended in the fourth round after a clashing of heads that left Khonco unfit to continue, the bout was then declared a no contest.[17]
-Khonco refused a rematch, stating: "We took this fight on our own but now we are moving forward."[18]
+Canoy once again fought for the IBO crown, this time in the mini flyweight division, against reigning and defending IBO champion Simphiwe Khonco in his fourth title defense.[16]
+The fight abruptly ended in the fourth round after a clash of heads left Khonco unfit to continue, resulting in a no contest.[17]
+Khonco refused a rematch, stating, "We took this fight on our own but now we are moving forward."[18]

 Canoy vs. Joyi

-Canoy got another shot at the IBO mini flyweight crown, now vacant, against Nkosinathi Joyi, Canoy would try to get a knockout win, stating: "I had no problem making weight, I know I'm fighting on enemy's turf so i can not let this end at the judges' hands." after the weigh-in,[19] however, Canoy would be outpointed ending in a unanimous decision loss.[20]
+Canoy got another shot at the vacant IBO mini flyweight crown against Nkosinathi Joyi.
+Canoy aimed for a knockout win, stating after the weigh-in, "I had no problem making weight.
+I know I'm fighting on enemy turf, so I cannot let this end in the judges' hands."[19]
+However, Canoy was outpointed, resulting in a unanimous decision loss.[20]

 Return to Light flyweight

-Canoy would win via corner retirement against Jovab Lucas on his return to the light flyweight division.
+Canoy won via corner retirement against Jovab Lucas upon his return to the light flyweight division.

 Canoy vs. Tyirha

-On May 21, 2021, at East London, South Africa, Canoy would battle with promising South African prospect Nhlanhla Tyirha for the vacant WBA Inter-continental light flyweight title.
+On May 21, 2021, in East London, South Africa, Canoy battled promising South African prospect Nhlanhla Tyirha for the vacant WBA Inter-continental light flyweight title.
 Tyirha won via unanimous decision.[21]

 Return to Mini flyweight